 Any candidate (full-time or part-time), after initial registration in a thesis, research essay, or independent research project, must maintain this registration in all successive terms (including the term in which the student is examined) until his/her thesis, research essay, or independent research project is completed.
 Completion means submission of a final grade to the Faculty of Graduate Studies and Research after modifications, any retyping involved, etc. Students should note that faculty approval to register in the thesis, etc, is given on the understanding that the student will be in regular contact with his/her supervisor, and that thesis research will be actively pursued in each term of registration.

 8.3 Deposit of Thesis Copies

-In the case of a thesis, registration must be maintained until five final copies are deposited in the office of the Faculty of Graduate Studies and Research.
+In the case of a thesis, registration must be maintained until five or six final copies are deposited in the office of the Faculty of Graduate Studies and Research.
 Should the final copies not be deposited in the office of the Faculty of Graduate Studies and Research by the last day for late registration in a given term, the student will be required to register for that term.

 The reinstatement charge is a tuition fee and therefore is defined as eligible for income tax deduction.

 8.5 Exemption from Registration

 Students who have valid reasons for n ot registering for a term may apply for permission to remain unregistered by:

 An administration charge per term for leave of absence must accompany each request.

 It is understood that such an exemption from registration will be granted only in exceptional cases (for example, medical or other special reasons).

 Exemptions are normally granted for one term, but in extraordinary circumstances an exemption may be granted for a longer period.